This section briefly describes currently implemented features. For details on a certain feature, follow detailed corresponding description page.

 Store and Forward¶

-Once collected, data is temporarily stored in the persistent file-based local storage, and then forwarded to the destination time-series database.
+Once collected, data is temporarily stored in the persistent file-based Local Storage, and then forwarded to the destination time-series database.
 This provides guaranteed delivery of data even in cases of long connection interruptions with the time-series database.

-For list of supported time-series databases and on information how to install and configure them refer the section Time-Series Databases.
+For the list of supported time-series databases and on information how to install and configure them refer the section Time-Series Databases.

-To visualize real time or historical data, open source visualization tool Grafana is used.
+To visualize real time or historical data, open source visualization tool

 Once stored in persistent storage, data can be analized by using queries.
 Query language depends on type of selected time-series database: for PostgreSQL/TimescaleDB it is standard SQL, for InfluxDb and Apache Kafka - their own query languages.